 Level Triggers Process Monitor If a child has been identified by the Class teacher and year group team as failing to make progress they will monitor the child (Assess-plan-do-review cycle).
-Areas of difficulty will be established Discussions with parents Some strategies and differentiation of the curriculum will be initiated
+Areas of difficulty will be established Discussions with parents Some strategies and Discussions will be held at Pupil Progress meetings, SEND review meetings and Vulnerable Pupil Reviews. differentiation of the curriculum will be initiatedWave 1 interventions